ryantd42/NY-Legislative-Git/2023/S7334B-2023/bill.md

  tainments,  and  other  uses pertaining to the welfare of the community;
- but such meetings, entertainment and uses  shall  be  non-exclusive  and shall be open to the general public; PROVIDED, HOWEVER, COMMUNITY SCHOOL BOARDS IN THE CITY OF NEW YORK SHALL AUTHORIZE THE USE OF SCHOOL GROUNDS DURING  THE SUMMER MONTHS FOR USE BY ANY STEEL PAN MUSIC ORGANIZATION TO PRACTICE FOR THE LABOR DAY PARADE (WEST INDIAN CARNIVAL).
+ but such meetings, entertainment and uses  shall  be  non-exclusive  and shall be open to the general public; PROVIDED, HOWEVER, COMMUNITY SCHOOL BOARDS  IN  THE  CITY OF NEW YORK SHALL, WHERE REASONABLE, AUTHORIZE THE USE OF SCHOOL GROUNDS DURING THE SUMMER MONTHS FOR USE BY ANY STEEL  PAN MUSIC  ORGANIZATION  TO  PRACTICE  FOR THE LABOR DAY PARADE (WEST INDIAN CARNIVAL), CONSISTENT WITH SUBDIVISION TWENTY-SEVEN OF  SECTION  TWENTY- FIVE HUNDRED NINETY-H OF THIS CHAPTER.
 Civic meetings shall include, but not  be  limited  to, meetings of parent associations and parent-teacher associations.
   § 3.
 Subdivision 27 of section 2590-h of the education law, as amended
  by chapter 345 of the laws of 2009, is amended to read as follows:
-  27. Promulgate regulations, in conjunction with each community super- intendent, establishing a plan for providing access to school facilities in each community school district, when not in use for school  purposes, in  accordance  with  the provisions of section four hundred fourteen of this chapter.
+  27. Promulgate regulations, in conjunction with each community  super- intendent, establishing a plan for providing access to school facilities in  each community school district, when not in use for school purposes, in accordance with the provisions of section four  hundred  fourteen  of

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04271-02-4
+ S. 7334--A  2

+ this  chapter.
 SUCH PLAN SHALL INCLUDE ACCESS TO SCHOOL GROUNDS DURING THE SUMMER MONTHS FOR STEEL PAN MUSIC ORGANIZATIONS TO PRACTICE FOR  THE LABOR  DAY  PARADE  (WEST  INDIAN CARNIVAL).
-Such plan  shall  set  forth  a reasonable  system  of  fees  not to exceed the actual costs and specify that no part of any fee shall  directly  or  indirectly  benefit  or  be
+Such plan shall set forth a reasonable  system  of  fees  not to exceed the actual costs and specify that no part of any fee shall  directly  or  indirectly  benefit  or  be deposited  into an account which inures to the benefit of the custodians or custodial engineers.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04271-01-3
- S. 7334  2

- deposited  into an account which inures to the benefit of the custodians or custodial engineers.
   § 4.
-Section  2590-h of the education law is amended by adding a new subdivision 57 to read as follows:
-  57. ESTABLISH STEEL PAN MUSIC CURRICULUM OR INSTRUCTION FOR  COMMUNITY SCHOOL  DISTRICTS.
-THE  CONTENTS  MAY  BE  VARIED  TO MEET THE NEEDS OF PARTICULAR COMMUNITY SCHOOL DISTRICTS, OR PORTIONS THEREOF, AND NEED NOT BE UNIFORM THROUGHOUT THE CITY.
-THE CONTENT SHALL BE AGE APPROPRIATE AND SHALL BE DEVELOPED ACCORDING TO THE NEEDS AND  ABILITIES  OF  PUPILS  AT SUCCESSIVE  GRADE  LEVELS  IN ORDER TO PROVIDE SKILLS AND INFORMATION ON STEEL PAN MUSIC.
-  § 5.
-This act shall take effect on the ninetieth day  after  it  shall have  become  a  law;  provided, however, that the amendments to section 2590-h of the education law made by sections three and four of this  act shall  not  affect  the  expiration  of such section and shall be deemed repealed  therewith.
+This act shall take effect on the ninetieth day  after  it  shall have  become  a  law;  provided, however, that the amendments to section 2590-h of the education law made by section three of this act shall  not affect the expiration of such section and shall be deemed repealed ther- ewith.
 Effective  immediately, the addition, amendment and/or repeal of any rule or regulation necessary for the implementation of this  act  on its  effective date are authorized to be made and completed on or before such date.